 TagBox is a Russian app that makes Instagram accounts shoppable.
 It is especially useful for those who do not want to learn the nuances of working with code or settings.
-When paired with Tagbox and displayed on its platform, the Instagram page acquires storefront, basket and order form features.
+When paired with Tagbox and displayed on its platform, the Instagram page acquires ‘storefront’, ‘basket’ and ‘order form’ features.
 To make an image from the Instagram feed appear in the storefront, the Instagram account owner needs to add a comment with a product description and cost as well as a #tagbox hashtag.
 TagBox then automatically adds the goods to the storefront.
 The adaptive design of the store looks great on any device.
 Instant notifications of customer orders come by e-mail or via popular messenger service Telegram, allowing the account holder to process them promptly.
-The app’s interface is currently only available in Russian, but once the initial registration has been completed very little interaction is required.
+The app’s interface is currently only available in Russian, but once the initial registration has been completed, very little interaction is required.

 www.tagbox.me